 In some cases, such as with the vaccine trials for COVID-19 or our ongoing maternity research, an open call will be shared with the public to try and recruit large numbers of participants.
 These are often for UK-wide studies, aiming to find out what treatments are likely to be helpful for the largest amount of people.

 Clinical research is essential for developing better treatments and improving healthcare.
 Many patients take part in clinical research to help us to find the best ways to:

 - Provide the best advice and treatments for people.

 Even though you may be interested in taking part, we have to be sure that you fit the narrow criteria for that study and are eligible.
 This might take into account your current health status, history, age, gender, etc. Eligibility is often quite specific to ensure that the people who take part are not exposed to avoidable risks.

 Should you be interested in getting involved in our research in the absence of an open call, you may find yourself well suited to one of our Public Involvement Groups.
-These are an opportunity to share your experiences, regardless of your health status, to help further the research we conduct at NBT.
+These are an opportunity to share your experiences, regardless of your health status, to help further the research that takes place at NBT.